MxUI/MUI-demo/10-wrappers/10-2-Python/10-2-5-dual-time-types/README.md

-# MUI Python Wrapper Demo: 10-2-5-Cpp-Python
+# MUI Python Wrapper Demo: 10-2-5-dual-time-types
-This demo of the Python wrapper of MUI Multiscale Universal Interface is to exchange data between a C++ code and a Python code by using Python wrapper of MUI.
+This demo of the Python wrapper of MUI Multiscale Universal Interface is to exchange data with dual time types between a C++ code and a Python code by using Python wrapper of MUI.

-This demo shows how to use the Python wrapper to exchange data between C++ and Python codes;
+This demo shows how to use the Python wrapper to exchange data with dual time types  between C++ and Python codes;

 ## Licensing